amirixhiu-dev/NovaTunnel-Releases/README.md

 temporary CI artifacts
 ```

-Their presence anywhere does **not** mean that a new NovaTunnel version has been officially released.
+Their presence anywhere does **not** mean that a new NovaTunnel production version has been released.

 ---